tokenized/docs/main-concepts-authorization-flags.md

 The booleans that make up the array of M represent a voting system (by index) and a value of 1 = that voting system controls the field, 0 = that voting system does not control that field.
 If a proposal was made to vote on a change for a field, the vote system selected for that field would have to be used, otherwise the smart contract will reject it.

+For Field[N]:

+ContractAuthFlags = XYZM[]

+AssetAuthFlags = XYZM[]

-For Field[N], ContractAuthFlags = XYZM[] & AssetAuthFlags = XYZM[], where X = Permitted, Y = Issuer Proposal, Z = Token Holder Proposal and N = the index of the field within the action, M[] = an array of booleans equal to the # of voting systems in the contract.
+where X = Permitted, Y = Issuer Proposal, Z = Token Holder Proposal and N = the index of the field within the action, M[] = an array of booleans equal to the # of voting systems in the contract.
 If Y and Z are false, then M is empty

 When you parse the authorization flags, you get an array of permission objects containing XYZM[] that has a length corresponding the the number of fields in the contract or asset.
 The Contract Offer and Asset Creation is used to determine the indexes of the fields.
 Index 0 is the field after the header.